jaytolentino/birdfeed_plusplus/README.md

 * Optional: User can view following / followers list through the profile
 * Advanced: User can "reply" to any tweet on their home timeline
   * The user that wrote the original tweet is automatically "@" replied in compose
+* Advanced: Improve the user interface and theme the app to feel twitter branded

 - - -